ronnygeo/ReusableForm/readme.md

 * I have used minimal IDs and classes, so that it wont interfere with already existing ones in the Application.
 * Extensively used jQuery and CSS selectors to access child elements.
+* All CSS properties nested under the main form id, so that the main namespace wont be polluted.
 * Did not use an ID or class unless required.
 Provide an easy way to update them in the JS file.
 * Using Sass precompiler, to reuse CSS properties and components.
+* Minimal DOM Manipulations.

 ## Implementation